warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/build-a-keychain-service/set-up-a-basic-go-app.md

 ## Overview

-This guide explains how to build a Keychain application using the [Keychain SDK](../implementations/keychain-sdk).
+This guide explains how to build a basic Keychain application using the [Keychain SDK](../implementations/keychain-sdk).

 ## Prerequisites